diego-benito-j/new_repo/README.md

 At this point, it should be abundantly clear: we are working with data stored in memory.
 Memory is just some assortment of bytes that we write to and read from **in a particular way**.
-This 'particular way' in which we read and write data in memory is what will determine the value the data actually has when we retrieve it.
+This 'particular way' in which we read and write data in memory is what will determine the value the data is interpreted as once it is retrieve.

 ```c
 #include <stdio.h>